 There are also some very minor tweaks to the earcups.
 They now have vents, in a bid to add depth and fullness without increasing their size, and Bose has apparently reinforced the headband with glass-filled nylon to protect them when dropped and to help maintain their shape.
 The plastic also feels marginally more streamlined with smaller gaps between casework elements, but you have to look really closely to spot any of this.

-The subtlety of the updates here are hardly surprising considering the incremental upgrades Bose has made historically between headphone iterations (and those Sony has made between its XM3 and XM4, for instance) and it’ll come as welcome news to QC35 II owners that their cans certainly won’t look dated against the newer model – if it ain’t broke, etc. Nevertheless, for anyone who wanted to see what Bose’s design team might produce if given free rein to tear up the QuietComfort rule book and start again, the wait continues.
+The subtlety of the updates here are hardly surprising considering the incremental upgrades Bose has made historically between headphone iterations (and those that Sony made between its XM3 and XM4, for instance) and it’ll come as welcome news to QC35 II owners that their cans certainly won’t look dated against the newer model – if it ain’t broke, etc. Nevertheless, for anyone who wanted to see what Bose’s design team might produce if given free rein to tear up the QuietComfort rule book and start again, the wait continues.

 Battery life 24 hours